 Part sci-fi epic, part suspense thriller, and part secret-filled soap opera, Lost doesn’t give us too many memorable characters in its pilot.
 But it doesn’t have to, because it isn’t a show about people; it’s a show about ideas.
 So instead, it gives us questions that the characters — and, by extension, the audience — are literally dying to know the answer to.

-Lost may have built up a fan fervor that was impossible to please, with the series ending being generally regarded as one of the most unfulfilling payoffs in TV history.
+Lost may have built up a fan fervor that was impossible to please.
+Its “mystery box” style of storytelling leads to an ending that’s regarded as one of the most unfulfilling payoffs in TV history.
 But you don’t suffer a huge letdown without sky-high expectations in the first place, and that’s where Lost excels.

 With its one-two punch of must-solve mysteries and cinematic adrenaline rushes, the pilot episode of Lost provided the perfect tension-building formula that showrunners have been relying on ever since.

 Shonda Rhimes wasn’t the first person to reinvent the prime-time TV soap opera, or to infuse a hospital-set case-of-the-week procedural with an endless supply of romantic complications.
 (See: ER., St. Elsewhere, Scrubs.)

 But by cranking up the interpersonal stress to hyperbolic levels in nearly every scene while following a “color-blind” casting process that greatly expanded the diversity of onscreen representation on prime-time TV, Grey’s Anatomy rewrote the template for what you could expect on network television.
 And like most shows on this list, the DNA of its innovation is visible in its pilot script.